P-p-H-d/mlib/README.md

 A snapshot is a mechanism to allows a single consumer thread and a single producer thread, **working at different speeds**, to exchange messages in a reliable and thread safe way (the message is passed atomatically from a thread point of view).
+The consummer thread has only access to the latest published data of the producer thread.
-In practice, it is implemented using a triple buffer.
+In practice, it is implemented using an atomic triple buffer.

 This container is designed to be used for easy synchronization inter-threads (and the variable shall be a global one).

 It shall be done once per type and per compilation unit.
-No all functions are thread safe.
+Not all functions are thread safe.

 The object oplist is expected to have the following operators (INIT, INIT\_SET, SET and CLEAR), otherwise default operators are used.
 If there is no given oplist, the default operators are also used.
 The created methods will use the operators to init, set and clear the contained object.
 It can have the optional methods INIT\_MOVE and MOVE.